 Compounding the phoniness is an obsession with covering off, as the sentence unfolds, on blandly encyclopedic points.
 Inappropriate modification and apposition play a role here too.
 This was a “rhythm-and-blues” band, we’re told for reasons maybe apparent to those who enforce Billboard categories.
 And the band’s name was “the Falcons.”
 Yes, we need commas here, but the more important question is why these factoids come up at all.
-Throughout this long, slow trainwreck of a thought, a pseudo-documentary attitude keeps sniffily popping in.
-Some intrusive research assistant seems on hand to lend those unexamined implications about Jackson’s motivations a creepy air of certified factualness.
+Throughout this long, slow trainwreck of a thought, a pseudo-documentary attitude keeps popping sniffily in, some officious research assistant on hand to lend those unexamined implications about Jackson’s motivations a creepy air of certified factualness.
 In this context, the term “rhythm and blues,” a legit subject in other contexts, devolves into meaninglessness.
 So much for it, and for the bygone Falcons, and for Jackson’s former life in music.
 R.I.P.

 I pick on this Jackson piece because I think it had things to say, and thanks to the reflexive use of false modification that defines upscale magazine writing, it failed to say them.
 Another sentence from the same piece: “Berry Gordy, a onetime boxer and auto worker, who founded the label in 1959, understood what black performers needed to leave behind in order to get ahead in mid-century America.”
 Again, interesting to know that Gordy was an auto worker and a boxer, and maybe sort of interesting that he founded Motown in ’59 (what’s with randomly documenting the year everything happened? why not the month, too, or the day?), but unless it’s because of or in spite of those things that Berry understood what he understood — in which case, please, for the love of all that’s sacred, just say so, and explain — this construction offers nothing but another glib and meaningless description — really a false description — of the man.